sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/troubleshooting.md

 # Troubleshooting
 {: .no_toc }

+{: .warning }
+This page documents the SidecarTridge Multi-device with **firmware v1.0**, which is deprecated.
+Some symptoms and fixes below no longer apply to the current device.
+If you are running current firmware, follow the [latest Troubleshooting guide](/sidecartridge-multidevice/troubleshooting_v2/) instead.

 This section is dedicated to assisting developers in resolving issues encountered while working with the SidecarTridge Multi-device board.
 It includes common troubleshooting steps, frequently asked questions, and resources for additional support, enabling developers to find solutions and get back to development swiftly.

 <details open markdown="block">